SimonN/Lix/doc/readme.txt

 own horde of lixes, you can only assign skills to your own lixes.
 Try to get as many lixes into the goal that displays your player color.
 It doesn't matter whose lixes they are.
-You will want to lead your opponents' lemmings in there as well for extra points...
+You will want to lead your opponents' lixes in there as well for extra points...

 If a player has no more lixes due to saving, losing or nuking them all, overtime will start.
 This is a time limit for the other players to catch up to